swimmio/demo-sentry/.swm/frontend-structure.c1t7o.sw.md

   static/app/sentryTypes.tsx: 0fe070ac5d22d1d33a58de460c6c56b3b9841abf
 ---

 The frontend codebase is under `📄 static/app` .
-Our framework is React.
+Our framework is [ReactJS](https://reactjs.org/).
 There are additional folders related to the frontend in additional locations, as described below.

 The main folders to know are: